solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 - Spent action points go to a game's treasury as listed in the `Game` account

-We'll walk through the tradeoffs of various design decisions as we go to give you a sense for why we do things.
-Let’s get started!
+We'll walk through the tradeoffs of various design decisions as we go to give you a sense of why we do things.
+Let's get started!

 ### 1. Program Setup